susannegreulich/taxmetrics/README.md

 # Tax Policy Analysis Tool

-A comprehensive Python-based tool for analyzing tax policies and their revenue implications using real OECD data.
+A Python-based tool for analyzing tax policies and their revenue implications using real OECD data.

 ## Features